 If you only plan to use Powtoon for a short time, the subscription model may benefit you by providing a low price for a short period of time.
 However, if you plan to use it longer than a few months you’ll probably find the price a bit draining.
 While you do get access to a lot of high-quality materials, even paid plans have restrictions on exports and video quality, which is a big drag compared to single-purchase competitor programs.

 Ease of Use: 4/5

 Because Powtoon has been around for a while, there are plenty of community resources available.
 Although a lot of these are for old versions, most of the knowledge is transferable.
-Additionally, Powtoon has their own set of written tutorials that can help you along the way.
+Additionally, Powtoon has its own set of written tutorials that can help you along the way.
 These are updated to the current version.
 The FAQ section is very robust, and the support team replies promptly and clearly to emails.
-Here’s what happened when I contacted them with a simple question:

 Microsoft Powerpoint (Paid, Mac/Windows)

 If you were planning to use Powtoon primarily for presentations, PowerPoint may be a better choice for you.
 This program has been the standard software for making presentations since it was first released in 1987 and has gone through many, many updates and modernizations since then.

 It has all the tools you need for animating effects or making clean slides, as well as a huge library of templates that are constantly expanded with community submissions.
 Students might be able to get PowerPoint for free from their school, and enterprise level users may find that their company also offers this software.
 Home users will need to look into a Microsoft Office subscription, but these give you access to Word, Excel, and other programs as well for a very low annual price.